George Akerlof: Norms and macroeconomics

 In his 2007 presidential address to the American Economic Association, Akerlof proposed natural norms that decision makers have for how they should behave, and showed how such norms can explain discrepancies between theory and observed facts about the macroeconomy.
 Akerlof proposed a new agenda for macroeconomics, using social norms to explain macroeconomic behavior.
 He is considered together with Gary Becker as one of the founders of social economics.

 He is a trustee of Economists for Peace and Security and co-director of the Social Interactions, Identity and Well-Being Program at the Canadian Institute for Advanced Research (CIFAR).
 He is on the advisory board of the Institute for New Economic Thinking.
 He was elected a fellow of the American Academy of Arts and Sciences in 1985.

+For his work and contribution to economics and philosophy, he was awarded the third Witten Lectures in Economics and Philosophy at the Witten/Herdecke University in 2009.

+Political views

+In June 2024, 16 Nobel Prize in Economics laureates, including Akerlof, signed an open letter arguing that Donald Trump's fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.

 Personal life

-Akerlof was briefly married to an architect, Kay Leong; they wedded in 1974 and divorced three years later, after he didn’t get promoted to a full professorship at Berkeley.
+Akerlof was briefly married to an architect, Kay Leong; they wed in 1974 and divorced three years later, after he did not get promoted to a full professorship at Berkeley.
 Following their divorce, Kay moved to New York and remarried a fellow architect.
-In 1978, Akerlof married Janet Yellen, an economist who is the current United States Secretary of the Treasury and former chair of the Federal Reserve, as well as a professor emeritus at Berkeley's Haas School of Business.
-They have one child, a son named Robert, who was born in 1981.
-Robert Akerlof is also an economist, earned a bachelor's degree in economics and mathematics from Yale University and obtained his PhD in economics from Harvard University, currently working as an associate professor of economics at the University of Warwick.
+In 1978, Akerlof married Janet Yellen, an economist who was the former United States Secretary of the Treasury and former chair of the Federal Reserve, as well as a professor emeritus at Berkeley's Haas School of Business.

+They have one son named Robert, a fellow economist born in 1981, who earned a bachelor's degree in economics and mathematics from Yale University in 2003 and then was awarded his PhD in economics from Harvard University in 2009.
+Robert previously worked for 14 years as an assistant and associate professor of economics at the University of Warwick, having firstly spent two years working as a postdoctoral associate at MIT after his PhD.
+In 2024, he became a full professor of economics at the UNSW Business School in Sydney.

 Akerlof was one of the signees of a 2018 amici curiae brief that expressed support for Harvard in the Students for Fair Admissions v.
 President and Fellows of Harvard College lawsuit.
 Other signees of the brief include Alan B. Krueger, Cecilia E. Rouse, Robert M. Solow, Janet L. Yellen, as well as numerous others.